-- 1. Push the or key to display the alarm signals. - 2.
+- 1. Push the or key to display alarm signals. - 2.
 When the signal is displayed, hold the SET key until the "rst" message is displayed, and push the SET key again.
-The "rst" message starts blinking and the normal temperature will be displayed.
+The "rst" message will start blinking and the normal temperature will be displayed again.